MicrosoftDocs/architecture-center/docs/example-scenario/datawarehouse/dataops-modern-data-warehouse.md

 * Support for both row-level and object-level security:

-  * The feature is available in SQL Database.
+  * The security feature is available in SQL Database.

   * You can also find it in Azure Synapse Analytics, Azure Analysis Services (AAS) and Power BI.